Trump backs slashing legal immigration with 'merit-based' system

 WASHINGTON — President Donald Trump announced his support Wednesday for legislation that would cut in half the number of legal immigrants allowed into the United States while moving to a "merit-based" system of entry.

-"That is why we are here today: Merit-based," Trump said, joined at the White House Roosevelt Room podium by the bill's sponsors, Sens.
-Tom Cotton, R-Ar., and David Perdue, R-Ga.
+"That is why we are here today: Merit-based," said Trump, who was joined in the White House Roosevelt Room by the bill's Senate sponsors, Tom Cotton, R-Ark., and David Perdue, R-Ga.

 The RAISE Act, which Cotton and Perdue introduced in February, would scrap the current lottery system to get into the U.S. and instead institute a points-based system for earning a green card.
 Factors that would be taken into account include English language skills, education, high-paying job offers and age.